Alejgl04/Alejgl04/README.md

 # Greetings! 👋 :computer: :tophat:

-As a *Systems Engineer* I am passionate about layout, page design and web application, also offering code solutions as needed.
-Interested in developing front-end and back-end applications as well.
+Highly motivated and passionate professional with proven programming, analytical and dedicated to web development with hands-on experience.
 Able to handle multiple tasks in a fast paced environment, problem-solver with strong work ethic and committed to the success of the organization.

+Looking to expand career path in the technology industry and eager to add value to any organization, always willing to research for solutions to any upcoming challenge.

 <br>